Computer Science 61A — The Structure and Interpretation of Computer Programs (4 Units)

 - One final

-There are 3 hours of lecture and 3 hours of discussion per week.
+There are 3 hours of lecture, 1.5 hours of lab, and 1.5 hours of discussion per week.

 Outside of class, expect to spend around 3 to 4 hours per week on this course.
 During weeks when a project is due, expect to spend an extra 6 to 10 hours working on the project.
-Note that all the projects can be done in pairs.
+Typically, most projects can be done in pairs.